dbissell6/GREStudy/README.md

  Things that could be done
-   1)crossword puzzle,
+   1) crossword puzzle, analogy game with GloVe
-   2)if someone is about to read a new book, pull words from that book that might  be out of range for the person
+   2) if someone is about to read a new book, or SAT vocab can be changed
-   3) create analogy game with GloVe
+   3) Use graph to group words into clusters
+   4) definition displays when word is clicked in lexidex

+   To make an app.
+    Login screen